Chaitalykundu/Web-Development/02-CSS/01-Basic/04-Background/Theory/08-background-clip.md

+# Overview

+- Definition and Usage
+- Syntax
+- Example
+- Specification
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `background-clip` property defines how far the background (**color or image**) should extend within an element.

+- The image will be repeated if the actual image size is small and `background-repeat` is not set

+&nbsp;

+&nbsp;

 | Property        | Description                                   | Default value |
 | --------------- | --------------------------------------------- | ------------- |
 | background-clip | Specifies the painting area of the background | border-box    |

+&nbsp;

+&nbsp;

 &nbsp;